cactusjack1019/Aliax-among-us-hack/README.md

 Hello, and thank you for downloading my tool.
 IF IT DOSENT LET YOU OPEN IT, DISABLE REAL TIME PROTECTION AND WINDOWS DEFENDER

-message me on discord if you have any issues: CACTUS JACK#7398 list of hacks include:
+message me on discord if you have any issues: LAROI#4557 list of hacks include:

 force imposter, no kill cooldown, kill distance is always max, speed hacks, can become ghost and come back alive (even if killed or ejected)